halon-extras/warmup/README.md

 ## Configuration

-The schedule can be specified in both smtpd.yaml or smtpd-app.yaml for your convenience.
+The schedule can be specified in both `smtpd.yaml` or `smtpd-app.yaml` for your convenience.
-The default field is localip.
+The default field is `localip`.

-A example warmup only applying to the google mx'es.
+A example warmup only applying to the google `grouping`.

 ### smtpd.yaml